rwieruch/blog_robinwieruch_content/react-svg-patterns.md

 +++
-title = "SVG Patterns in React - Build a Twitter Wall" description = "Wondering how you can use SVG in React?
+title = "How to use React SVG Patterns as Backgrounds" description = "Wondering how you can use SVG in React?
 This article gives you a walkthrough of different SVG in React options.
 It showcases it with an implementation of using SVG as backgrounds in React with stylish patterns from svg-patterns or Hero Patterns.
 Even though you are not a designer, you can make your applications look pretty with these SVGs ..." date = "2017-08-30T13:50:46+02:00" tags = ["React", "JavaScript"]